damashup/scoopstakes/README.md

 ### Description

- The Profile page will be where the currentUser can manage their account
+The Profile page will be where the currentUser can manage their account.

+(a) Account Details

+(b) Account Linking

+Users will be able to link their Social Accounts with their account.
+This is Firebase functionality.

+NB: Through testing I discovered that users can link Accounts that have different email addresses.
+This is acceptabl for this application provided a user is able to see (within the Link Account section) the email credentials of a given Linked Provider

 ### To build (WBS)
 * (Profile) - Profile page
 * (Profile) - Account details component
 * (Profile) - Link Accounts component
 * (Profile) - Wallet component
 * (Profile) - Cash Out component
+### Other to dos (WBS)
+* (Link Accounts) - display the currentUser's email credentials for each Linked Provider.
+Or retrict the linking to one email.

 <hr>